There are many different causes of a bump on the forehead. Most are harmless and will not require medical attention.

 - contact sports, such as boxing, football, and hockey

 Scalp hematomas usually result from damage to skin and muscle rather than damage to the brain itself.
-However, they are often associated with more serious injuries within the skull.
+However, they are

 Children and adolescents have a higher risk of developing a scalp hematoma in conjunction with a more serious head injury.
 For this reason, a child who experiences a head injury should receive immediate medical attention.